Sara Agnes Rice Pryor

 Sara Agnes Rice Pryor, born Sara Agnes Rice (February 19, 1830 – February 15, 1912), was an American writer and community activist in New York City.
-Born and reared in Virginia, she moved North after the American Civil War with her husband and family to rebuild their life.
-He was a former politician and Confederate general; together they became influential in New York society, which included numerous "Confederate carpetbaggers" after the war.
-After settling in New York, she and her husband both later renounced the Confederacy.
+Born and reared in Virginia, she moved north after the American Civil War with her husband and family to rebuild their life.
+He was a former politician and Confederate general; together, they became influential in New York society, which included numerous "Confederate carpetbaggers" after the war.
+After settling in New York, she and her husband renounced the Confederacy.

-Pryor was among founders of a home for women and children in Brooklyn, New York.
-She helped found heritage organizations, including Preservation of the Virginia Antiquities, the Daughters of the American Revolution, the Mary Washington Memorial Association, and the National Society of the Colonial Dames of America.
+Pryor co-founded a home for women and children in Brooklyn, New York.
+Pryor helped found heritage organizations, including Preservation of the Virginia Antiquities, the Daughters of the American Revolution, the National Mary Washington Memorial Association, and the National Society of the Colonial Dames of America.
 She was active in fundraising to support their goals.
-She was noted as a central figure in fundraising for a yellow fever outbreak to benefit children in Jacksonville, Florida.
+She was a central figure in fundraising for a yellow fever outbreak to benefit children in Jacksonville, Florida.

-In the early 1900s, Pryor published two histories, two memoirs of the Civil War years, and novels with the Macmillan Company.
-Her first memoir was recommended by the United Daughters of the Confederacy, which encouraged southern women writers to defend the southern cause.
-Her memoirs have been sources for historians on the life of her society during and after the war years.
+In the early 1900s, Pryor published two histories, two memoirs of the Civil War era, and novels with the Macmillan Company.
+The United Daughters of the Confederacy recommended her first memoir, which encouraged southern women writers to defend Southern chivalry.
+Her memoirs have been sources for historians on the life of her society during and after the war.

 Early life, lineage and education

-Sara Agnes Rice was born in Halifax County, Virginia to Samuel Blair Rice, a Baptist preacher, and his second wife, Lucinda Walton Leftwich (1807–1855); they had more than 10 children together.
+Sara Agnes Rice was born in Halifax County, Virginia, to Samuel Blair Rice, a Baptist preacher, and his second wife, Lucinda Walton Leftwich (1807–1855); they had more than ten children together.
 At about the age of three, Sara was effectively adopted by her childless aunt, Mary Blair Hargrave, and her husband, Dr. Samuel Pleasants Hargrave, and lived mostly with this couple in Hanover, Virginia.
-The aunt and uncle were slaveholders.
+The aunt and uncle were enslavers.
 When Sara was about eight, the Hargraves moved to Charlottesville to seek a better education for her.

 On her father's side, Sara was a granddaughter of William Rice of "Greenwood", Charlotte County, Virginia, and his wife Mary Bacon Crenshaw.
-She was a great-granddaughter of David Rice, a Presbyterian minister in Kentucky, and his wife Mary Blair.
+She was a great-granddaughter of David Rice, a Presbyterian minister in Kentucky, and his wife, Mary Blair.
 Sara named one of her daughters "Mary Blair" in keeping with her grandfather William's wish to honor the original Mary Blair, his mother.
 David Rice acted as clergyman and orator to the Hanover militia in 1775.
-He was a member of the 1792 convention that framed the first constitution of the State of Kentucky.
+He was a member of the 1792 convention that framed the first Constitution of Kentucky.

-On her mother's side, she was a granddaughter of Rev. William Leftwich and Frances Otey, and a great-granddaughter of Col. John Otey, of Bedford, Virginia, and his wife Mary Hopkins.
+On her mother's side, she was a granddaughter of Rev. William Leftwich and Frances Otey and a great-granddaughter of Col. John Otey, of Bedford, Virginia, and his wife Mary Hopkins.
 Col. John Otey served as colonel and captain of a battalion of riflemen.
-Also descendant of Col. William Leftwich, Samuel Blair, and Maj.
+Also a descendant of Col. William Leftwich, Samuel Blair, and Maj.
 Gen. Joel Leftwich.